AdobeDocs/campaign.en/help/v7/production/using/duplicating-environments.md

 >
 >The number of lines to export in a package export is 1000 lines.
 If the number of options or external accounts is more than 1000, you must carry out several exports.
 >
->For more information, refer to [this section](../../platform/using/working-with-data-packages.md#exporting-packages).
+>For more information, refer to .

 >[!NOTE]
 >